aaryaab/Invisible-Cloak-using-OpenCV/README.txt

 Some important considerations:

-we are using RED colored cloth, but at places there may be tweak in color because of lightening and maybe shadows.
+We are using RED colored cloth, but at places there may be tweak in color because of lightening and maybe shadows.
 So we would not be directly using the threshold of RED color, and select it.
 We will transform it into HSV (HUE-SATURATION-VALUE).
 HSV represents color using three parameters

 - Hue: Encodes color Information